SunTT-DOC/PremPS/Datasets/Eight test sets/README.md

 <font size=4>

-PDB Id: The PDB entry of the protein.
+PDB Id: The PDB entry of protein.

 Mutated Chain: Protein chain with mutation.

-Mutation_PDB: The mutation corresponding to the residue numbering found in the protein databank.
+Mutation_PDB: The mutation corresponding to the residue numbering found in the Protein Data Bank.
 The first character is one letter amino acid code for the wild-type residue, the second to penultimate characters indicate residue number, and the final character indicates the mutant amino acid.

-UniProt: The UniProt ID of the protein.
+UniProt: The UniProt ID of protein.

 Mutation_UNP: The mutation corresponding to the residue numbering found in the protein sequence.

 DDGexp: Experimental changes of unfolding Gibbs free energy upon mutations (in kcal/mol).

-Location: Location of the mutated site on the protein.
+Location: Location of the mutated site in the protein structure (core or surface).

-Label(Ssym.txt, S250.txt, S2000.txt): 'forward' indicates the forward mutations from the wild type to mutant; 'reverse' indicates the reverse mutations.
+Label (in Ssym.txt, S250.txt and S2000.txt): 'forward' indicates the forward mutations; 'reverse' indicates the reverse mutations.

-Label(S350.txt): '1' indicates the mutation in the dataset of S309; otherwise not.
+Label (in S350.txt): '1' indicates that the mutations for which the values in change of stability are available for all methods.

 PremPS: Predicted changes of unfolding free energy upon mutations by PremPS (in kcal/mol).
 Positive and negative sign corresponds to destabilizing and stabilizing mutations, respectively.

-PrmePS_M: Predicted changes of unfolding free energy upon mutations by retraining the model after removing the overlapped mutations including their corresponding reverse mutations (in kcal/mol).
+PrmePS_M: The PremPS model was retrained after removing the overlapped mutations and their corresponding reverse mutations with each test set from the training dataset.

-PrmePS_P: Predicted changes of unfolding free energy upon mutations by retraining the model after removing all mutations in the “similar proteins” (in kcal/mol).
+PrmePS_P: The PremPS model was retrained after removing all mutations in the “similar proteins” from the training dataset.

-Twenty-fold(S1925.txt): Predicted changes of unfolding free energy upon mutations by retraining and then preforming 20-fold cross-validation on S1925 (in kcal/mol).
+Twenty-fold (in S1925.txt): PremPS score when the model was retrained on S1925 and then preforming 20-fold cross-validation (in kcal/mol).

 <font>